marinavert/flaskbook/apps/minimalapp/README.md

 # Tips

+### Methods :

+GET is used for requesting data from the server, and the data is sent as query parameters in the URL.

+POST is used for submitting data to the server, and the data is sent in the request body.

+## Command lines

+Go to the directory where app.py is :

+- flask run : run the app
+- flask route : list of all possible routes in the website

-## app.py file
+## app.py

-### @app.route("/", methods=["GET","POST"], endpoint=endpoint_name)
+① @app.route("/", methods=["GET","POST"], endpoint=endpoint_name)
 You create all the different routes to the different windows of the website.
 In it, you create the function for what you want in your page.

-#### Methods :

-GET is used for requesting data from the server, and the data is sent as query parameters in the URL.
-POST is used for submitting data to the server, and the data is sent in the request body.

-## Render_template

-In a new folder "templates", html pages are created to work on the visuals of the webpage (color, size, location...)
+② Render_template : In a new folder "templates", html pages are created to work on the visuals of the webpage (color, size, location...)

-To run the app, go to the directory where app.py is and in command prompt : flask run

-"flask route" : gives the list of all possibles routes/links

 ③ "url_for" prints out the different routes given the value of an endpoint and needed variables